front-end-foundations/session1/readme.md

 <meta name="viewport" content="width=device-width, initial-scale=1.0" />
 ```

 Toggle the device button in the developer tools again.
+Note: this is not a responsive design.

 ## Converting the document to fixed width

 Currently our document flexes as we make the browser wider to makes use of all the available horizontal space.
-While flexibility is generally a good practice, many sites still use fixed widths to improve readability. cf [Wikipedia](https://en.wikipedia.org/wiki/Line_length) vs [The Guardian](https://www.theguardian.com)
+While flexibility is a good practice, we need to understand more about the drawbacks of fixed widths.

 Add wrapper `<div id="wrapper">` to entire content area (after the `<body>` tag and close it before the closing `</body>` tag) and add the following to our CSS style block.